Effect of the cubic torus topology on cosmological perturbations: Gravitational Potentials

-We calculate the potentials \rf{2.12}, \rf{2.13} and \rf{2.15} in Mathematica \cite{Math} up to the adopted accuracy at a selection of points in the cell and display the results in Tables~\ref{results_table_1} and~\ref{results_table_2}.
-The number $n_{\mathrm{exp}}$ is defined employing Eq.~\rf{2.13}: for any $n>n_{\mathrm{exp}}$, the approximate $\tilde{\Phi}_{\exp}$ will be determined with better accuracy than a tenth of a percent.
-The values $n_{\mathrm{cos}}$ and $n_{\mathrm{mix}}$ follow from the formulas \rf{2.12} and \rf{2.15} under the condition that the gravitational potential is calculated with the same accuracy at the point of interest.
-We have found that the Yukawa-Ewald formula \rf{2.15} works well (i.e. requires the smallest number of terms) both for small and large selected values of the screening length $\tilde\lambda_{\mathrm{eff}}$.
-Therefore, we evaluate the exact $\tilde{\Phi}$ by the formula \rf{2.15} for $n\gg n_{\mathrm{mix}}$.
-Additionally, we have observed that the use of Eq.~\rf{2.12} to get $n_{\mathrm{cos}}$ yields faulty outputs due to problematic aspects of the computational process.
-Hence, this ``trigonometric" formula is not suitable for numerical calculations, and the related values are excluded from the tables.
+We calculate the potentials \eqref{2.12}, \eqref{2.13} and \eqref{2.15} in Mathematica~\cite{Math} up to the adopted accuracy at a selection of points in the cell and display the results in Tables~\ref{results_table_1} and~\ref{results_table_2}.
+The number $n_{\mathrm{exp}}$ is defined employing Equation~\eqref{2.13}: for any $n>n_{\mathrm{exp}}$, the approximate $\tilde{\Phi}_{\exp}$ will be determined with better accuracy than a tenth of a percent.
+The values $n_{\mathrm{cos}}$ and $n_{\mathrm{mix}}$ follow from the Formulas \eqref{2.12} and \eqref{2.15} under the condition that the gravitational potential is calculated with the same accuracy at the point of interest.
+We have found that the Yukawa-Ewald formula \eqref{2.15} works well (i.e., requires the smallest number of terms) both for small and large selected values of the screening length $\tilde\lambda_{\mathrm{eff}}$.
+Therefore, we evaluate the exact $\tilde{\Phi}$ by the Formula \eqref{2.15} for $n\gg n_{\mathrm{mix}}$.
+Additionally, we have observed that the use of Equation~\eqref{2.12} to get $n_{\mathrm{cos}}$ yields faulty outputs due to problematic aspects of the computational process.
+The ``trigonometric'' Formula~\eqref{2.12} contains an alternating series.
+The summation of such a series is accompanied by significant round-off errors and to reach the required accuracy, when possible, it is necessary to take into account a very large number of terms (more than $10^5$ in our case).
+Therefore, the use of this formula looks absolutely unreasonable in comparison with the rapidly converging expressions \mbox{\eqref{2.13} and \eqref{2.15}}.
+Hence, this trigonometric formula is not suitable for numerical calculations, and the related values are excluded from the tables.